arpitchaudhary/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)

-It is apparent that there is a spike in average daily movement during a particular interval during weekdays and then the number of steps goes down but it is not so in the case of weekends.
+It is apparent that there is a spike in average daily movement during a particular interval during weekends and then the number of steps goes down but it is not so in the case of weekdays.